 Try these steps first

-Use the basic troubleshooting steps to resolve most update and restore issues.
+Use the basic troubleshooting steps to solve most update and restore issues.

 Try these steps next